RicardoMaricato/RicardoMaricato/README.md

 **I work with**

-Today I'm a Software Engineer with a focus on Java, Microservices, Spring Framework.
+Today I'm a Software Engineer with a focus on Java, Go, Microservices.
 But I like to work in other technologies too.

 **Technology Stack:**